Active-Apparel-Group/data-orchestration/memory-bank/systemPatterns.md

 ```

-Data Flow Pattern: The pipeline uses a two-pass sync approach:
+Data Flow Pattern: The pipeline uses a simplified direct sync approach:
-Pass 1 – Headers to Items: The Sync Engine retrieves all pending order headers from ORDER_LIST_DELTA (those marked sync_state = 'NEW' or 'PENDING').
+Pass 1 – Headers to Items: The Sync Engine retrieves all pending order headers directly from ORDER_LIST_V2 (those marked sync_state = 'PENDING').
 It groups these by customer and ensures that a group exists on Monday.com for each customer (creating a new group via create_group if necessary).
 Then it sends batched requests via the API Client to create new items on the Monday.com board for each order header.

-Pass 2 – Lines to Subitems: After items are created (and their new Monday item IDs obtained), the Sync Engine retrieves pending line items from ORDER_LIST_LINES_DELTA and links each line to its parent order item (using the item IDs from pass 1).
+Pass 2 – Lines to Subitems: After items are created (and their new Monday item IDs obtained), the Sync Engine retrieves pending line items directly from ORDER_LIST_LINES and links each line to its parent order item (using the item IDs from pass 1).
 It then calls the API Client to create subitems on Monday.com under the appropriate parent item.

 This separation into two passes is a key pattern ensuring that all order headers (parent items) exist before any line items (child subitems) are created, thereby preserving referential integrity on the Monday board.
 Key Design Patterns & Decisions
-Delta Tables & State Machine: The use of ORDER_LIST_DELTA and ORDER_LIST_LINES_DELTA is a deliberate pattern to manage sync state.
-Each record flows through states (NEW → PENDING → SYNCED or FAILED) in these tables.
+Main Table State Machine: The simplified approach uses ORDER_LIST_V2 and ORDER_LIST_LINES directly to manage sync state.
+Each record flows through states (NEW → PENDING → SYNCED or FAILED) in these main tables.
 This acts like a state machine for tracking progress.
-The Sync Engine updates these states: when an order header syncs successfully, its state moves to SYNCED (and similarly for line items), and then the pipeline can propagate that state to the main ORDER_LIST tables.
+The Sync Engine updates these states: when an order header syncs successfully, its state moves to SYNCED (and similarly for line items). **DELTA tables eliminated** - no complex propagation steps needed.
 This pattern ensures idempotency — if the sync is re-run, already synced records can be identified and skipped or handled differently.

 Atomic Batch Processing per Record Group: The system batches records by customer and record_uuid.
 All orders for a given customer (and a specific batch, identified by a record_uuid) are processed together.
 This is an important design decision: by grouping, the creation of a customer group and all its orders happens in one logical transaction.
 If anything in that batch fails, the idea is that we could roll back or retry that entire batch without affecting others.
 It localizes errors and makes the process more robust (one customer’s data failing doesn’t block others).